2010 Gaza flotilla raid: Mavi Marmara boarding

 The boarding of the Mavi Marmara started in the early morning at 4:30 IST.
 The operation began with an attempt to board the ship from speedboats.
 As the boats approached, activists fired water hoses at them and pelted them with a variety of objects.
 The Israelis replied with paintballs and stun grenades.
 One stun grenade was picked up and tossed back into a boat.
 When the commandos tried boarding the ship, activists cut the ladders with electric disc saws.
 The boats then turned slightly away from the ship, but remained close.

 The IDF then sent in a Black Hawk helicopter with a 15-man assault team on board.
 According to the IDF, the commandos fired warning shots and dropped stun grenades prior to abseiling onto the ship.
 The UNHRC report on the incident concluded that the Israeli soldiers were firing live rounds from the helicopter before they landed anyone on the ship.
+According to flotilla organizer Greta Berlin, who was not aboard the ship, the Israeli soldiers did not start firing until an activist seized a gun from one of them.
 Passengers reported gunfire, blue flares and deafening noise from the first helicopter at this time.

 Al Jazeera journalist Jamal Elshayyal stated that he saw one man shot in the head and others wounded.
 Robert Mackey of The New York Times suggested that the passengers on the ship may have mistaken flash grenades and paintball guns for deadly weapons, which enraged them.
 Activists and crew members used gas masks.

 A rope was dropped from the helicopter onto the ship, but three activists seized it and tied it to the deck.
 A second rope was dropped and the soldiers abseiled onto the deck.
 Each soldier was met with a team of resisting activists, throwing them off balance and assaulting them with makeshift weapons.
 The IDF also reported that a firebomb was thrown at soldiers.
 Meanwhile, the Israeli commandos responded with their less-lethal weaponry and attempted to physically fight off activists.